25+ Winter Centerpiece Ideas for Cozy Vibes on Your Table

 Skip the garland and lay a mix of fresh evergreen branches right down the center of your table.
 It smells amazing and looks clean and grounded.

 I like to mix pine with cedar and a bit of eucalyptus for contrast.
-You can even add a few white candles in clear holders for a warm glow.
+You can add a few white candles in clear holders if you want to make the greenery feel softer and more inviting.

 This look works especially well if your dining area already has some natural textures like wood, linen, or clay.